Evermore Genealogy

 In 1855, John Baptiste Roy is in the Richardson census with two others–a John Sperry, blacksmith, and a carpenter by the name of Thomas Lytle, who is working on the reserve.
 Thomas Lytle will marry a woman named Louisa Leavell (Leavel) whose family may have known the Campbell family who later marries Martha, a daughter of G. W. McKenney and Isabella (this Campbell family was not related to Major John Campbell).
 In 1855 the Leavels move from Missouri to Richardson County, and the neighbors the Leavels had in Missouri will be the ones the Campbells have in Missouri to where they migrate in 1854.I know some of the Campbell children go back and forth now between Missouri and Iowa.
 Anyway, after Thomas Lytle dies, Louisa next marries in Richardson a William S. Freel whose family is also in Van Buren, Iowa in 1850, living next to some Douds, where my McKenney family will be living in 1860.
 More Freels, cousins, are living right next to the Baker-Huffaker family in Kansas.
 (William Leavel dealt in whiskey.
 Nebraska history states, “The first white settler outside of the “Half Breed Tract” was a man named Level, who in the spring of 1854, dug a hole in the side of a hill near the townsite of Archer, and kept whiskey to sell to Indians.”)

-In 1860, the Partelows are still living next to extended McKenney relations in Van Buren, Iowa.
-Robert Eugene McKenney, having returned to Ohio, has as a neighbor a family related to Virginia Boggs who after this moves to Nebraska and marries George Neff abt 1865, the same year Winnie Neff’s daughter marries the Great Nemaha Reserve’s William Deroin.
+In 1860, Robert Eugene McKenney, having returned to Ohio, has as a neighbor a family related to Virginia Boggs who after this moves to Nebraska and marries George Neff abt 1865, the same year Winnie Neff’s daughter marries the Great Nemaha Reserve’s William Deroin.
 Winnie was living with George Neff in 1860 after the death of her parents.
 Virginia dies in St. Deroin.
 Her son, William B. Neff, will marry the Great Nemaha Reserve’s Millie E. Tesson.
 George Neff’s brother, Daniel, is living beside the Ioway Charles Roubidoux and Catherine in 1860 in Richardson County.
 George Neff will later marry the Ioway Josephine Deroin.

 1862, the Sac and Fox Wilson McKenney enlists in the army out of Falls City.